Datavault-UK/automate-dv-docs/docs/best_practises/hashing.md

 we'd have to compare each column in turn and handle nulls to see if a change had occurred.

 Hashing is sensitive to column ordering.
-If you provide the `is_hashdiff: true` flag to your column specification in the [stage](../macros/index.md#stage) macro, dbtvault will automatically sort the provided columns alphabetically.
+If you provide the `is_hashdiff: true` flag to your column specification in the [stage](../macros/index.md#stage) macro, AutomateDV will automatically sort the provided columns alphabetically.
 Columns will be sorted by their alias.

 ### How do we hash?